FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Class-Notes.md

   - What they've built so far.
   - What they are doing next.

-- Note the `num run watch:school` command here.
-  - Especially if it didn't come up in class two

 - script in `<script>`
 - don't need to import the CDN, done by the build.
 ```